Wade Boggs: Television

-Boggs was one of the baseball players featured in The Simpsons episode "Homer at the Bat," in which he was recruited as a ringer by Mr. Burns for the Power Plant's softball team, only to later be knocked out in a bar fight by Barney Gumble.
+Boggs was one of the baseball players featured in The Simpsons episode "Homer at the Bat" in which he was recruited as a ringer by Mr. Burns for the Power Plant's softball team, only to later be knocked out in a bar fight by Barney Gumble.
 Boggs appeared as himself in the Cheers episode "Bar Wars" in which he was sent to the bar as an apology by a rival bar.
-He was accosted by the regulars who thought he was a fake.
-(Cheers writer Ken Levine revealed in 2009 that Boggs had promised to bring Kirstie Alley's panties back to spring training with him but, in fact, brought back his mistress Margo Adams' panties instead.)
-In Seinfelds "The Chaperone," George convinces the Yankees to switch to cotton uniforms, assuring manager Buck Showalter that the Bombers would be "five degrees cooler than the other team."
+He was accosted by the regulars, who thought he was a fake.
+(Cheers writer Ken Levine revealed in 2009 that Boggs had promised to bring Kirstie Alley's panties back to spring training with him, but in fact brought back his mistress Margo Adams' panties, instead.)
+In Seinfelds "The Chaperone", George convinces the Yankees to switch to cotton uniforms, assuring manager Buck Showalter that the Bombers would be "five degrees cooler than the other team."
 Wade Boggs was quoted as saying, "What a fabric!
-Finally we can breathe."
+Finally, we can breathe."

 Boggs is the subject of an apocryphal story in which, on a cross-country flight during his career, he drank a very large number of beers, sometimes given as exactly 64 (a number Boggs has denied).
 In 2011, he appeared in the Psych episode "Dead Man's Curveball", in which he tells Danny Glover's character that the real number was 73.
-In 2015, he guest-starred in the It's Always Sunny in Philadelphia season 10 premiere "The Gang Beats Boggs", in which the characters try to drink more than 70 beers while flying across the country.
+In 2015, he guest-starred in the It's Always Sunny in Philadelphia season-10 premiere "The Gang Beats Boggs", in which the characters try to drink more than 70 beers while flying across the country.
 Dee confuses Boggs with Boss Hogg, while Charlie believes that Boggs is dead.
-Boggs reportedly told actor Charlie Day that, counting post-flight excursions, the total for the day was 107.
+Boggs reportedly told actor Charlie Day that counting postflight excursions, the total for the day was 107.

-In August 2017, Boggs served as a fill-in color commentator for some Red Sox games played in Tampa Bay and broadcast on New England Sports Network (NESN), working with play-by-play announcer Dave O'Brien.
+In August 2017, Boggs served as a fill-in color commentator for some Red Sox games played in Tampa Bay and broadcast on New England Sports Network, working with play-by-play announcer Dave O'Brien.

 In 2018, Wade Boggs was mentioned in a Good Mythical Morning episode by hosts Rhett and Link, involving his Wade Boggs .352 Bar that was made in 1990.
 He later made a cameo appearance on the show in 2021.